-This “Advisory Guide for Sexual/Academic Harassment” was formulated by Kyoto University of Foreign Studies and Kyoto Junior College of Foreign Languages in order to help ensure a comfortable education and research environment for all members of the university community.
-We aim to ensure an environment free from sexual and academic harassment, where the human rights of all individuals are respected.
+This "Advisory Guide for Harassment" was formulated by Kyoto University of Foreign Studies and Kyoto Junior College of Foreign Languages in order to help ensure a comfortable education and research environment for all members of the university community.
+We aim to ensure an environment free from harassment, where the human rights of all individuals are respected.

-The staff at this university are prepared to deal with any questions or problems you may have involving sexual or academic harassment.
+The staff at this university are prepared to deal with any questions or problems you may have involving harassment.
 The protection of your privacy will be our foremost priority as we work with you to reach a resolution.

 Increased awareness of what constitutes harassment by each and every member of the community is crucial in the prevention of harassment.
 Each of us can help by: